 3. Improper Feeder Placement

-Many watchers place feeders in locations convenient for human viewing but unsuitable for hummingbirds.
-Feeders should be placed away from direct sunlight, protected from wind, and near natural perches.
-Remember to position them at least 10-15 feet apart to prevent territorial birds from monopolizing all feeding stations.
+Most observers place feeders where people can see them, but not where they are useful to the hummingbirds.
+Feeders should be away from direct sunlight, wind, and should be near natural perches.
+Also, hang them at least 10-15 feet apart to reduce the chance of territorial birds claiming all of the feeders.

 4. Neglecting Feeder Cleaning